Home » UPPSC Exam Date 2024 Out » UPPSC Syllabus

 UPPSC Interview

-This marks the final stage of the UPPSC Exam 2024.
-Those who clear the Mains exam will be called for the Personnel Interview, which carries 100 Marks.
-A board appointed by the UPPSC conducts the interview.
-The purpose of the interview is to assess the candidate’s suitability for a career in state services.
-During the personality test, candidates are expected to demonstrate knowledge of their academic studies and current events within and outside their state or country.
-The interview primarily serves as a purposeful conversation, aiming to delve into the candidate’s mental qualities and analytical abilities.
+The Personnel Interview marks the final stage of the UPPSC Exam 2024.
+Candidates who pass the Mains exam will be invited for this interview, which is worth 100 marks.
+Conducted by a board appointed by the UPPSC, the interview evaluates a candidate’s suitability for a career in state services.
+During the interview, candidates are expected to demonstrate their knowledge of academic subjects, and current events both within and outside their state or country.
+The interview is designed as a purposeful conversation to explore the candidate’s mental qualities and analytical abilities.

 Sharing is caring!